Canadian-Wildlife-Federation/abfishpass/README.md

 ---

 #### 11 - ReAssign Raw Z Value
-We recompute z values again based on the raw data so any added vertices are computed based on the raw data and not interpolated points.
+Recompute z values again based on the raw data so any added vertices are computed based on the raw data and not interpolated points.

 **Script**